 - Scott Hurst

 Scott Hurst has been a Civil War re-enactor of both Union and Confederate Infantry since 1998.
 He traces his hereditary membership to Mathias Hipsher.
 Scott is currently researching family links to numerous other Civil War Veterans.
-He is a graduate of Purdue University and is employed by the City of Princeton.
+He is a graduate of Purdue University and is employed by the Town of New Harmony.

 - Graham Denby Morey